wghglory/gitbook/Interview/frontend/资源preload_prefetch.md

 Prefetch is a hint to the browser that a resource might be needed, but delegates deciding whether and when loading it is a good idea or not to the browser.

 > Preload resources you have high-confidence will be used in the current page.
-Prefetch resources likely to be used for future navigations across multiple navigation boundaries.
+Prefetch resources likely to be used for future navigation across multiple navigation boundaries.

 ## Cache Behavior